scottdet/cryptoProject/index.md

   - Getting current data from a different source to calculate covariances for future use
   - I will need to learn a lot more about economics before this trading bot is operational
   - Putting it together here for a better presentation

+## Future Directions

+- Calculate more technical features.
+What is predictive of future price?
+- Merge various scripts into a working pipeline
+- Deploy a trading algorithm

 ## Relation to PIC 10C